jjz17/NBA-MIP-Prediction-Model/README.md

 After downloading the data, it required cleaning to be usable for our model.
 The following changes were made:

 * NOT DONE
-* Removed matches from Wimbledon's Final Round Qualifying (they have different rules)
-* Parsed the 'play-by-play' strings into useful statistics with custom functions that extract relevant data (points, aces, breaks).
-* Feature engineered momentum to quantify trends not explicit in the data (based on consecutive points won)
-* Made a new column for points scored for each player
-* Made a new column for momentum accumulated for each player
+* Filled NA values with 0
-* Made a new column for breaks won for each player
+* Created a list of unique player names
+* Created a list of numerical features in the dataset
+* Used custom functions to create a new dataset of performance changes between subsequent seasons
-* Made a new column for aces served for each player
+* Inserted continuous MIP win-shares values for each corresponding player entry
 * Resulted with 925 samples and 23 features.

 ## EDA